legal resources necessary to hold negligent facilities accountable.

 Were you the victim of mistreatment, neglect or abuse while living at Covington Skilled Nursing and Rehabilitation Center?
 Contact the Ohio nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 We represent Columbiana County victims of neglect and abuse in all including East Palestine.

-Our law firm provides every potential client an initial free case consultation.
+Our network of attorneys provides every potential client an initial free case consultation.
 Also, we offer a 100% “No Win/No-Fee” Guarantee, meaning you do not owe us any money until we have received a monetary recovery award on your behalf.